CyberMiles/web3-cmt.js/docs/api/governance.md

 web3.cmt.governance.proposeUpgradeProgram(upgradeProgramObject [, callback])
 ```

 Propose to upgrade the program.
+NOT IMPLEMENTED YET.

 ### Parameters